captionpoint/CaptionPoint-Server/public/will.md

 ---
 ## REBECCA:
 Clean up and carry on.
+---
+## REBECCA:
 So they can.
 ---
 ## ELIZABETH:
 I think we can stop cleaning for a day.
+---
+## ELIZABETH:
 Come round tomorrow, we’ll find somewhere sunny to walk.
 ---
 ## REBECCA:
-I could stop for an hour I suppose.
+I could stop for an hour, I suppose.
 ---
 ## ELIZABETH:
 Join me and your mum tomorrow, Ali?
+---
+## ELIZABETH:
 Take your mind off it all?
 ---
 ## ALICE:
 Would that I could.
-The theatre needs ale and apples and I, clean up and carry on.
 ---
+## ALICE:
+The theatre needs ale and apples…
+---
+## ALICE:
+and I clean up and carry on.
+---
 ## JOHN:
-Becky, I think Henry should speak, n-not me.
+Becky, I think Henry should speak, n-n-
+--
+not me.
 ---
 ## REBECCA:
 What’s this?
+---
+## REBECCA:
 No, John, you must.
 ---
 ## JOHN:
 Henry can do it just fine, and I—
-I c-can’t.
 ---
+## JOHN:
+I c-c-
+--
+can’t.
+---
 ## REBECCA:
 John, *you’re* head of The King’s Men now.
+---
+## REBECCA:
+You’re the one they want to hear from
+---
+## REBECCA:
-You’re the one they want to hear from and no one will mind if— —*your heart* gets the best of your speech.
+and no one will mind if…*your heart*… gets the best of your speech.
 ---
 ## JOHN:
 *I *will mind.